CTPSSTAFF/legacy-lrtp-needs-assessment-app/README.md

 # legacy-lrtp-needs-assessment-app
 Legacy Needs Assessment application for 2035 Long Range Transportation Plan

 This app was written by Mary McShane, circa 2012-2013.
-It consists of three distinct applications, bundled together in the same folder, that are collectively called the "LRTP app.
+It consists of three distinct applications, bundled together in the same folder, that are collectively called the "LRTP app".
 These are:
 * main LRTP needs assessment data browser
 * visualization of origins and destinations (O/D) of trips in the model area, by mode
 * visualization of modeled trips into the Boston central area, by mode